 One thing that bothered me a little while doing the whole30 is the fact that it is hard to eat anywhere else but home.
 If I have a photoshoot somewhere in the country it is not always very convenient to bring along a large bowl of salad.
 Apart from the fact that most salads are not that good to keep and will look slightly pathetic by the time you’re ready to eat it (with the exception of things like coleslaw!)
 And also Tom wanted to go fishing and bring something to eat as well.
-And that had to be something you could snack on… What to do!
+And that had to be something you could snack on… Enter these super delicious egg muffins.

 - 6 eggs